-SCHOOL SPONSORED FIELD TRIP
+SCHOOL SPONSORED FIELD TRIPS

 Chipley High School sponsors field trips in order to provide opportunities for students to pursue special interests, to enhance classroom experiences, and to develop social talents.
 Since the school sponsors these trips, it is the school's responsibility to see that the purpose of the trip is accomplished.
+Students must obtain approval from all their classes' teachers regarding grades and attendance before being placed on school leave.